amigcamel/seomate/README.md

 ##### `must-have`

-A HTML should have the provided pattern.
+A HTML must have the provided pattern.

 Example 1: